Peter Tyndall: Ombudsman

 In November 2016 Peter Tyndall was elected President of the International Ombudsman Institute at the 11th IOI World Conference in Bangkok.

+He retired from office at the end of 2021.

+Personal life

-Tyndall is a Dubliner who has lived in Wales for more than 30 years where he occupied a variety of senior positions in housing and social care.
+Tyndall is a Dubliner who lived in Wales for more than 30 years where he occupied a variety of senior positions in housing and social care.
 He has also been Head of Education and Culture for the Welsh Local Government Association, Chief Executive of the Arts Council of Wales, and latterly the Public Services Ombudsman for Wales from 2008 to 2013.
 He was Chairman of the British and Irish Ombudsman Association for two years, and is a member of the World and European Boards of the International Ombudsman Institute.

 Tyndall has an M.Sc. degree in Strategic Management from Cardiff University and is married with three daughters.